 - Scottish researchers may also be interested in the online Gazetteer for Scotland.
 A joint venture between the University of Edinburgh and the Royal Scottish Geographical Society, it has (at Nov 2014) over 22,400 entries.
 The Gazetteer for Scotland is a vast encyclopaedia, featuring details of towns, villages, bens and glens from the Scottish Borders to the Northern Isles.
 The first comprehensive gazetteer produced for Scotland since 1885, it includes tourist attractions, industries and historical sites, together with histories of family names and biographies of famous people associated with Scotland.

-- Our Summary of Scotland's Places connects to selected links on ScotlandsPlaces, giving quick access to maps showing county and parish locations.
+- Our Summary of Scotland's Places (link temporarily disabled while corrections are being made) connects to selected links on ScotlandsPlaces, giving quick access to maps showing county and parish locations.

 - See also the Names, Geographical section on this page.

 - Gazetteer of British Place Names - Notes for Historians and Genealogists.
 The Gazetteer of British Place Names, whilst intended primarily as a contemporary gazetteer, is also a valuable resource to historians and genealogists.

 - Places in Scotland which lay in a registration county of a different name to their historic county in the 1861 Census.

 At the time of the 1861 Census of Scotland, some parishes lay in more than one county.
 For the purposes of the Census of 1861 each parish was considered to be wholly a part of a single registration county.
 A table lists the parishes concerned, their relationships and their assigned registration county.